SB-169

 Plain Language

-The Division of Insurance has unrestricted authority to inspect a health carrier's AI-based utilization review system at any time to verify compliance with the individualized-data and human-review requirements of this Act.
-Health carriers must therefore maintain their AI systems and related documentation in a state of inspection-readiness.
-If the Division finds noncompliance, it notifies the Attorney General, who may order the carrier to cease and desist from further noncompliant activities.
-There is no cure period or pre-inspection notice requirement specified.
+The Division of Insurance has authority to inspect a health carrier's automated utilization review system at any time — no notice or triggering event is required.
+This means health carriers must maintain their AI systems and associated documentation in a state that can withstand regulatory inspection on demand.
+If the Division finds noncompliance, it must notify the Attorney General, who may then direct the carrier to cease and desist from noncompliant activities.
+This provision creates the enforcement mechanism for the substantive requirements in Sections 1 and 2 but also imposes an implicit readiness obligation — carriers must be able to demonstrate compliance upon inspection.

 Statutory Text